What Is the CIA Triad?

 The importance of CIA triad in cybersecurity

 Because information security covers so many areas, it’s crucial to have one methodology to analyze situations, plan changes, and improve implementations.
 The CIA triad gives leaders a way to think about security challenges without being security experts.
-It helps data professionals assess what went wrong during a malfunction or cybersecurity attack and how it can be fixed.
+It helps data professionals assess what went wrong during a malfunction or cybersecurity attack and determine how to fix the issue.

 Placeholder